Perspective | She flipped off President Trump — and got fired from her government contracting job

 “I think I gave money for clean water once,” she said.

 During the Women’s March the day after Trump’s inauguration, she couldn’t make it into Washington.
-Instead, she said, she stood in somber protest outside the CIA with a “Not My President” sign.
+Instead, she said, she stood in somber protest outside the CIA headquarters with a “Not My President” sign.

 [Trump lit the torches of white supremacy in Charlottesville.
 We must extinguish them.]